 Between her service at Sweet Briar and UVA, she directed the global program for higher education on behalf of the Open Society Foundations from its offices in London and Budapest.
 In that capacity, she created opportunities for university-level education for refugees, mainly Syrians in Turkey, Lebanon, and Jordan.
 She also helped young Rohingya women receive a college education at the Asian University for Women in Bangladesh.

-She was also professor of political science and divisional dean for the social sciences at the University of Michigan in Ann Arbor; and assistant and associate professor of political science at Northwestern University in Evanston, Ill.
+She was also a divisional dean for the social sciences and professor of political science at the University of Michigan in Ann Arbor.
+Before that, she was an assistant and associate professor of political science at Northwestern University in Evanston, Ill.

-A native of Seoul who was educated in Seoul and Tokyo, President Woo came to the United States to study at Bowdoin College in Maine.
-She completed her master’s degrees in international affairs and Latin American studies, and a doctoral degree in political science, at Columbia University.
+A native of Seoul, President Woo attended high school in Tokyo and came to the United States to study at Bowdoin College in Maine.
+She completed her master’s degrees in international affairs and Latin American studies and a doctoral degree in political science at Columbia University.

-President Woo serves on the board of the American Hospital of Paris Foundation, Neuilly-sur-Seine, as well as the Council of the Focused Ultrasound Foundation in Charlottesville, Va.
+President Woo serves on the board of the American Hospital of Paris Foundation, Neuilly-sur-Seine, Women’s College Coalition, Virginia Foundation for Independent Colleges, as well as the council of the Focused Ultrasound Foundation in Charlottesville, Va.
 She is also a trustee of the Asian University for Women in Chittagong, Bangladesh.